New Trump White House press secretary: 'I will never lie to you'

 "I will never lie to you, you have my word on that," she told reporters in the White House briefing room Friday.
 "As to the timing of the briefings, we do plan to do them, I will announce timing of that forthcoming — but we do plan to continue these."

+The pledge echoed one made during the debut podium appearance of Trump's first White House press secretary, Sean Spicer, who told journalists in January 2017 that "our intention is never to lie to you."

-The just-over 30-minute appearance isn’t expected to be her last, with the White House currently planning for McEnany to hold a briefing at least once a week, said a senior administration official.
+The appearance, which was a little more than 30 minutes, isn’t expected to be McEnany's last, with the White House currently planning for her to hold a briefing at least once a week, a senior administration official said.
 While she won’t be permanently replacing Trump at the briefing room podium, her presence indicates Trump is listening to advisers who have been urging him for weeks to curb his freewheeling press conferences that can run beyond two hours.

-McEnany, who spent several years defending Trump on cable news, was hired specifically to be the public face of the administration’s defense on television, said a person familiar with the hiring.
+McEnany, who spent several years defending Trump on cable news, was hired specifically to be the public face of the administration’s defense on television, a person familiar with the hiring said.

 “It’s our belief that the president is his strongest when communicating directly to the public – so as much as we can get him out, whether in pool sprays at the end of meetings, in the briefing room, or walking to the helicopter, you’re going to continue to hear from him regularly,” a senior administration official said.

-Trump advisers have spent weeks trying to convince the president that his daily briefings were hurting him politically as his poll numbers sagged.
-It was a point driven home last week when Thursday's briefing wound up dominated by Trump's musing about whether injecting disinfectant or putting UV light inside the human body could treat coronavirus infections.
+Trump advisers have spent weeks trying to convince him that his daily briefings were hurting him politically as his poll numbers sagged.
+It was a point driven home last week when Thursday's briefing wound up dominated by Trump's musing about whether injecting disinfectant or putting ultraviolet light inside the human body could treat coronavirus infections.

 Stephanie Grisham, the previous press secretary, never held a briefing or participated in any less formal on-camera question and answer sessions with reporters.
 Grisham had also been filling the role of communications director, a job typically filled by someone to oversee big picture strategy, since Bill Shine left last March.
 Over the past year, there have been just a handful of aides to field reporters’ questions as a number of press staffers left and their jobs went unfilled.

-It's all been in stark contrast to the first year of Trump’s term, when then press secretary Sean Spicer’s daily briefings were must-see television as he jousted with reporters and delivered combative responses that became storylines in and of themselves, at times overshadowing Trump.
+It's all been in stark contrast to the first year of Trump’s term, when then-press secretary Spicer’s daily briefings were must-see television, as he jousted with reporters and delivered combative responses that became storylines themselves — at times overshadowing Trump.

-While McEnany took a few jabs at media coverage and sought to turn the tables on several reporters during her first time behind the podium, it was far cry from Spicer's briefing debut where he infamously laid into reporter’s for their coverage of Trump’s inauguration crowd size.
+While McEnany took a few jabs at media coverage and sought to turn the tables on several reporters during her first time behind the podium, it was a far cry from Spicer's briefing debut where he infamously laid into reporters for their coverage of the size of Trump’s inauguration crowd.

 For now, Trump himself seems to be listening to the advice to limit his time doing briefings, holding just one this week — although an administration official cautioned that nothing is forever in the Trump White House.